Frequently Asked Questions

 - West Coast: either San Francisco or Los Angeles

 For current fair information, visit the GRE homepage.

 A list of these organizations can be found at www.naces.org/members.htm.

 Your personal statement and resume/curriculum vitae can be uploaded as part of your online application.
 If the program you are applying to requires a writing sample, please follow any instructions on that program's website.
-If the program's website doesn't give specific instructions, then it should be emailed to the Graduate Admissions Office at email@example.com and it should have fewer than thirty pages.
-These documents can also be mailed or hand delivered to the Graduate Admissions Office at 530 Goodell Building, University of Massachusetts, 140 Hicks Way, Amherst, MA 01003.
+If the program's website doesn't give specific instructions, then it should be emailed to the Graduate Student Service Center at firstname.lastname@example.org and it should have fewer than thirty pages.
+These documents can also be mailed or hand delivered to the Graduate Student Service Center at 534 Goodell Building, University of Massachusetts, 140 Hicks Way, Amherst, MA 01003.